marcopellegrinoit/predict-weather-code/README.md

 1. [Historical Data Collection](#1-backfill-pipeline): Historical weather data of the past 3 months is initially retrieved.

-2. [Daily Data Collection](#2-feature-pipeline): Every day, the weather information of the previous day is collected.
+2. [Daily Data Collection](#2-feature-pipeline): Every day, weather information of the previous day is collected.

 3. [Machine Learning Model Training](#3-training-pipeline): With the updated data, a new machine learning model is trained and stored in the collection of trained models.